chrissicool/android_prebuilts_android/README.md

 It is recommended to re-populate prebuilts every now and then.
 Prebuilts will not be recompiled if not necessary.
 Prebuilts will not be used for modules that have another version than the prebuilt binary.

+The prebuilts cache is used during every build.
+If you want to build everything from source although a valid prebuilts cache exists, set the environemnt variable ```ANDROID_BUILD_FROM_SOURCE=true```.
+This is strongly recommended for continuous integration or release builds.

 # Hacking